DATE :

 Serial number ink-stamped on back

-Neck and Body Specifications
+Neck and body specifications

 Neck Profile: 1955 necks typically measure .87"-.95" at the 1st fret and .97"-1.05" at the 12th fret, creating the comfortable "baseball bat" feel preferred by many players.